Ryan-Dagnino/CSE540_Spring_B_2026_Team_15/README.md

 updateClearance(user, newClearance) Used by DCSA to change clearance level

-verifyAccess(user, project) Checks if a user meets requirements for a project
+verifyAccess(user, clearance) Checks if a user meets requirements

-deactivateUser(user, project) Deactivates a user's account
+deactivateUser(user) Deactivates a user's account

 -------- Setup Instructions --------